Ethiopia ratifies Nile treaty in snub to Egypt

 The African Union has urged both sides to hold talks to resolve the row.

-Under a 1929 pact, Egypt is entitled to 55.5 billion cubic meters a year of the Nile's flow of around 84 billion cubic meters.
+Under a 1929 pact, Egypt is entitled to 55.5 billion cubic metres a year of the Nile's flow of around 84 billion cubic metres.

-But, along with other upstream neighbors such as Kenya and Uganda, Ethiopia argues that this pact is outdated.
+But, along with other upstream neighbours such as Kenya and Uganda, Ethiopia argues that this pact is outdated.
 Ethiopia has dismissed talk of military action as "psychological warfare".

 Officials in Addis Ababa say a technical analysis compiled by experts from Ethiopia, Sudan and Egypt provides assurances to downstream nations that the dam being built by an Italian firm will not have a negative impact on the river's water levels.